 I drank more coffee during the times when I religiously watched Gilmore Girls series aired on TV, never missed an episode.

 The way mother and daughter started their morning with coffee and went about their days with more sounded like a heartwarming concept.

 Plus, I have always rooted to be the straight-A bookworm daughter in the series: I wanted to be Rory.
 To be like her, I study (carrying my pen & binders everywhere), read books, and drink coffee.

-You may have concluded by now that my teenage years was anything but rebellious.
+You may have concluded by now that my teenage years were anything but rebellious.

 Indonesia may be most well-known for what people dubbed as the most expensive coffee in the world, Kopi Luwak or Luwak coffee.

-The ripest coffee cherries are eaten by an animal called Luwak (a civet/palm cat), and the undigested coffee seeds that comes out from the Luwak’s faeces are collected to be made into your steaming cup of Kopi Luwak.
+The ripest coffee cherries are eaten by an animal called Luwak (a civet/palm cat), and the undigested coffee seeds that come out from the Luwak’s feces are collected to be made into your steaming cup of Kopi Luwak.

 However, if you’d like to try it, please take the time to find out the source of your Luwak coffee beans, or get certified ones.
-Due to the high demand of this expensive coffee beans, sadly, there have been many practices of people capturing civets for coffee farming under cruel caged conditions.
+Due to the high demand for these expensive coffee beans, sadly, there have been many practices of people capturing civets for coffee farming under cruel caged conditions.

 As I grow up and the chance to travel around Indonesia occurs, I have the opportunity to taste many kinds of Indonesian local coffee mix.

 When visiting a remote village, stopping halfway for some rest in an unknown part of a town, or simply needing a down-time after a long journey, spending some time in a warung kopi—traditional coffee stall—is always a good idea.